tobyweston/blog/source/_posts/2010-04-25-wrapping-exceptions-is-dull.markdown

 }
 {% endcodeblock %}

 It's verbose, ugly and has nothing to do with what you're really trying to convey.
-It's just noise (more or less).
-For example, when using the just _dreadful_ Google Data API to access my calendar, I wrapped a couple of underlying Google services to be able to mock.
-Each service wanted to throw a bunch of Google specific exceptions which I, of course, wanted to rethrow as application specific.
-Boring...
+It's just noise.
+For example, when using the _dreadful_ Google Data API to access my calendar, I wrapped a couple of underlying Google services to be able to mock.
+Each service wanted to throw a bunch of Google specific exceptions which I wanted to rethrow as application specific exceptions.

 {% codeblock lang:java %}
 public O call() throws CalendarException {